 Do include Brief and Debrief sessions into your schedule.
 I’d recommend shorter immersion days so that you have enough energy left for the critical Debrief session at the end of the day.
 The structure should be kept very simple with focus of collating ALL observations from the contextual inquiries you did into writing.
 It’s actually up to you how you structure your document.

 Once you’ve nailed down the locations, it is essential for you to get a local resident to recce the places first.
 In Southeast Asia, more often than so would you realise that information found online is unreliable and misleading, so doing a physical recce will save you a lot of time.

-Pro tip #4 - Never assume a customer’s journey
+Pro Tip #4 - Never Assume a Consumer’s Journey

-(even though you’ve experienced it before as a customer)
+(Even though you’ve experienced it before as a consumer)

 This part is an essential piece to the quality of your immersion outcome.
 Not spending enough time crafting or vetting the questions thoroughly might end up with skewed insights and could jeopardise your entire immersion.
 Please be sure your questions links up with your hypothesis and provide backup questions to support your assumptions.

 Bad: “Why do you like this supermarket?
 Cheap?
 Convenient?”

 Good: “Tell me why you chose this particular supermarket?”